SleipnirGroup/Choreo/docs/usage/editing-paths.md

 ## Obstacles

-Obstacles allow the robot to avoid a certain area of the field throughout the path.
+Obstacles force the robot to avoid a certain area of the field throughout the path.
 For example, in the 2023 Charged Up game, you might want to avoid crashing into the charge station.
-Obstacles makes it to define where you want the robot to start and end without unnecessary intermediary waypoints.
+Obstacles makes it easy to define where you want the robot to start and end without unnecessary (and performance-impacting) intermediary waypoints.

 To start, select the circle obstacle from the navbar (looks like a circle with a slash through it).